alessandrodirenzo/Thesis_DiRenzo_Corda_project/README-DeployJavaClassesGenerated.md

 On terminal 1:
 **In order to execute a transaction**

- 25: flow start RequestofnewbirthcertificateFlow$RequestofnewbirthcertificateFlowInitiator receivers: "O= Citizen Registry Birth Certificate,L=Milan,C=IT"
+ 25: flow start RequestofnewbirthcertificateFlow$RequestofnewbirthcertificateFlowInitiator receivers: "O= Citizen registry birth certificate,L=Milan,C=IT"

 **In order to check the transaction correctly stored for Citizen**

  26: run vaultQuery contractStateType: com.template.states.BirthCertificateIssue

 On terminal 3:
-**In order to check the transaction correctly stored for Citizen Registry Birth Certificate**
+**In order to check the transaction correctly stored for Citizen registry birth certificate**

  27: run vaultQuery contractStateType: com.template.states.BirthCertificateIssue